 Test if type is defined as a type name.

-if type is defined, #f
+Return #t if type is defined, #f otherwise.

 Two procedures are the same.
 The name cf-check-type

-corresponds to AC_CHECK_TYPE
+corresponds to AC_CHECK_TYPE.

 A list of strings given to includes are emitted to the